 WARNING!
 Never fill the fuel tank when the engine is running.
 If the engine is hot from recently running, allow to cool for several minutes before refueling.
 Highly flammable gasoline could splash onto the engine and cause a fire.

-Fuel Level Window
+Fuel Level Windows

-The fuel level windows is located on the outside of the LH console and shows the level of fuel in the gas tank.
+The fuel level windows are located on the outside of the LH and RH consoles and shows the level of fuel in the gas tank.